9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/EscortWarning.md

 > The Creator will never tell you have sex with anyone, and I'd never force myself on you or anyone else.
 I've heard this has happened recently by a person they have that looks similar to me.
 So always say your prayers SILENTLY, to yourself only.

 > [!NOTE]
 > This was originally posted and accessible by https://tinyurl.com/EscortWarning but the government forced GitHub to hide that public gist.
-See [this](/PHB33/nathan_nsl.md).
+See [this](/PHB33/nathan_nsl.md) - This was posted on Nathan Taylor's memorial account and kikled by National Security Letter from the FBI.
+"Fuck you US federal government for silencing another TAG victim and costing more lives." -micah